Manufacturer & Exporter of Precision Turned Components, Brass Fittings and CNC Turned Parts

 4. Improved Wear Resistance

-Sacrificing will raise the wear resistance of the brass; it will effectively be used where it will be used under friction or in more harsh conditions.
+Forging enhances wear resistance by producing a finer and more uniform grain structure, making forged brass components ideal for applications involving friction or harsh operating conditions. it will effectively be used where it will be used under friction or in more harsh conditions.
 This makes forging more suitable because it provides a fine grain structure than does the casting, and hence it has better resistance to wear and tear.
 This makes forged components to be more preferable for long and consistent performance.

 5. Cost Efficiency in the Long Run